Robust Bayesian Inference on Riemannian Submanifold: Introduction

 \subsection{Preliminary}

-Suppose we observe i.i.d. copies $X^{(n)}=\{X_1,X_2, \cdots,X_n\}$ of a random variable $X\in \m X$ from an unknown distribution $\m P^*$.
+Suppose we observe i.i.d. copies $X^{(n)}=\{X_1,X_2, \cdots,X_n\}$ of a random variable $X\in \m X$ from an unknown distribution $\m P^*$. {\ccb Henceforth, we use $\mb E$ and $\mb P$ to denote expectation and probability under $\m P^*$}.
 Our target is to estimate a parameter $\theta^*=\theta(\m P^*)$ associated with the unknown population $\m P^*$ based on the finite observations $X^{(n)}$, and quantify the estimation uncertainty.
 In many cases, the functional $\theta(\m P^*)$ can take values in a Riemannian submanifold, such as in Bures-Wasserstein barycenter estimation, Fr\'echet mean estimation, reduced-rank multiple quantile regression, among others.
-In order to discuss the properties of the parameter space, it is necessary to revisit some definitions from manifold theory.
+In order to discuss the properties of the parameter space, it is necessary to revisit some {\ccb essential} definitions from manifold theory{\ccb; see \cite{boumal2022intromanifolds} for book-level details}.